KhartesViewer/khartes/README.md

 * You need to be working in one of the two top windows in the Data Slices area.

-At this point, you only need to choose where to begin, and in which direction to go.
-If the cursor is near an existing node (the node has turned cyan), the auto-segmentation will start at that node.
-Otherwise, it will start at the location of the cursor.

-To automatically create new nodes to the right of the first one, press the right bracket or brace key (`]` or `}`); either key will work.
-To create new nodes to the left, press the left bracket or brace key (`[`] or `{`).

-The auto-segmentation algorithm will go as far as it can within the current view;
-this may not be all the way to the boundary, if the data is more complicated than the algorithm can handle.
+The auto-segmentation algorithm will automatically create new nodes, going as far as it can within the current view; this may not be all the way to the boundary, if the data is more complicated than the algorithm can handle.
 Note that it will not venture beyond the area that is visible in the Data Slice.
 It is a good idea, until you get a feeling for its capabilities, to work on a fairly zoomed-in area, in order to limit how far the algorithm goes.
 This means you will not have to delete as many nodes if the algorithm goes astray (as it often does).

+You only need to choose where to begin, and in which direction to go.
+If the cursor is near an existing node (the node has turned cyan), the auto-segmentation will start at that node.
+Otherwise, it will create a node at the location of the cursor and continue from there.

+To start and head to the right, press the right bracket or brace key (] or }).
+To start and head to the left, press the left bracket or brace key ([] or {) instead.

 Note that the algorithm is quite fast; it often adds the new nodes within a couple of seconds (longer for a larger surface, due to khartes updating